guidefari/here_hugo/content/now.md

 ---

 # intro
 The idea of a [now](https://nownownow.com/about) page was introduced to me by [Derek Sivers](https://sive.rs/now).
-There's many lovely [examples](https://nownownow.com/) on the web on how these pages look.
+There's many lovely [examples](https://nownownow.com/) on the web of how these pages look.

 ---